rcdosado/system-titles/README.md

 A collection of system titles for CSE1 Final hands-on activity this is to lessen duplication of data models, and filter system titles

-## How to Submit Your chosen System
+## How to Submit Your chosen title/data-model
 1. Fork this repository
 2. Add your chosen data model from [databaseanswers.org](https://fordnox.github.io/databaseanswers/data_models/)  then fill up `titles.md`
 3. Create a Pull Request